Sadistic/lb/Tools.md

 However, one can utilize it to perform some legitimate and unauthorized accesses and activities on computer systems.
-In this regard, it is no different from any other similar commercial products such as Immunity’s Canvas or Core Security Technologies.
+In this regard, it is no different from any other similar commercial products such as Immunityâ€™s Canvas or Core Security Technologies.
 However, Metasploit is commonly used to break into remote systems or test for a computer system vulnerability.

-[Read-More](https://www.metasploit.com/)
-+============================================+
+This is a test [Read-More](https://www.metasploit.com/) +============================================+